 - The proposed draft variation to the Code is consistent with the section 10 objectives of the FSANZ Act.
-In particular, it does not raise any public health and safety concerns, the safety assessment of isomaltulose is based on the best available scientific evidence and it helps promote an efficient and internationally competitive food industry. - Use of isomaltulose is technologically justified since it has desirable qualities that are of interest to the food manufacturing industry. - The regulation impact assessment concluded that the benefits of permitting use of the enzyme outweigh any costs associated with its use. - To achieve what the Application seeks, there are no alternatives that are more costeffective than a variation to Standards 1.5.1 and 1.3.4.
+In particular, it does not raise any public health and safety concerns for the general population and an appropriate risk management strategy has been put in place to ensure the protection of consumers who may need to avoid isomaltulose.
+The safety assessment of isomaltulose is based on the best available scientific evidence, and approval of isomaltulose will help promote an efficient and internationally competitive food industry. - Isomaltulose has desirable qualities that are of interest to the food manufacturing industry. - The regulation impact assessment concluded that the benefits of permitting use of the enzyme outweigh any costs associated with its use. - To achieve what the Application seeks, there are no alternatives that are more costeffective than a variation to Standards 1.5.1 and 1.3.4.